-The corporates index is divided into indices for financial and non-financial issuers.
+The Corporates Index is divided into indices for financial and non-financial issues.
 In addition, sector indices are calculated for financials and non-financials.
 Industry, super sector and sector indices are also calculated.
 The financial sector indices, including banks, insurance, financial services, guaranteed & wrapped and real estate are also split into senior and subordinated debt.
+The Overall Index is split into a Treasuries Index that includes all domestic government debt, a Sub-sovereign Index with quasi-government debt and Corporates.
+Each sub-group is split further into sector indices.